kevin m. rowe

 - Creative Technologies HTML, CSS, JavaScript, Letterpress, Mimeography, Paper, Scissors

-- Workflow Optimisation Slack, VScode, Neovim, CLI
+- Workflow Optimization Slack, VScode, Neovim, CLI

 - Systems & Ecology Soft Stack Ecology, regenerative design, solarpunk infrastructure, small-scale networked systems